jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 Swap in Linux works like an extended memory.
 The Kernel will _page_ memory to this partition/file.
 It is enough to format one partition with **swap file system** and define it in `/etc/fstab` \(you will see this later in 104 modules\).

 > Note: There is no strict formula for swap size.
 People used to say "double the ram but not more than 8GB".
-On recent machines with SSDs, some say "RAM + 2" (Hibernation + some extra ) or "RAM * 2" depending on your usage.
+On recent machines with SSDs, some say "RAM + 2" (Hibernation + some extra) or "RAM * 2" depending on your usage.

 **/boot**

-Older Linux systems were not able to handle HUGE disks during boot \(say Terabytes\) so the `/boot` partition was separated. this separation comes in handy in situations such as  recovering broken systems. you can even make `/boot` read-only.
+Older Linux systems were not able to handle HUGE disks during boot \(say Terabytes\) so the `/boot` partition was separated.
+This separation comes in handy in situations such as  recovering broken systems.
+You can even make `/boot` read-only.
 Most of the time, having 100MB for `/boot` is enough.
 This partition can be on a different disk or a separated partition.

 This partition should be accessible by BIOS/UEFI during boot \(No network drive\).